Gazmaths/gazmaths.github.io/_pages/portfolio.md

 * Model Training: Train and tune multiple models (Random Forest, Logistic Regression, XGBoost, SVC) using GridSearchCV.
 * Model Selection and Evaluation: Automatically pick the best model and evaluate its performance.
 * Prediction: Predict outcomes for unseen data with a trained model.
-* Visualization: View feature contributions using SHAP.
+* Visualization: View feature contributions using Random Forest feature importance.

 **Files and Structure**
 preprocess.py: Functions for data preprocessing (missing values, outliers).